 Medical Editor: John P. Cunha, DO, FACOEP

-NebuPent (pentamidine isethionate) is used to prevent and treat serious infections such as Pneumocystis pneumonia (PCP), often seen in people with acquired immunodeficiency syndrome (AIDS).
-It is an antibiotic.
-Common side effects include cough, upset stomach, loss of appetite, nausea, vomiting, diarrhea, dizziness, headache, burning feeling in the throat, or unusual taste/dryness in the mouth.
+NebuPent (pentamidine isethionate) is an antibiotic used to prevent and treat serious infections such as Pneumocystis pneumonia (PCP), often seen in people with acquired immunodeficiency syndrome (AIDS).
+Common side effects of NebuPent include cough, upset stomach, loss of appetite, nausea, vomiting, diarrhea, dizziness, headache, burning feeling in the throat, unusual taste in the mouth, or dry mouth.

 The recommended adult dosage of NebuPent for the prevention of Pneumocystis pneumonia is 300 mg once every four weeks administered via the Respirgard II nebulizer.
 NebuPent may interact with azathioprine, carbamazepine, antibiotics, anti-inflammatory drugs, cisplatin, didanosine, zidovudine, birth control pills, ganciclovir, blood pressure medications, medication for diabetes, valproic acid, medication for psychiatric disorders, or metoclopramide.
 Tell your doctor all medications and supplements you use.
 During pregnancy, NebuPent should be used only when prescribed.
 It is unknown if this drug passes into breast milk.
 Because breast milk can transmit HIV, do not breastfeed.